pantsel/konga/README.md

 #### To use one of the supported databases
 <pre>
+// As stated before, in case of 'postgres','sqlserver'  or 'mysql' adapters,
+// the database defined in DB_DATABASE must be created manually the first time.
+// Konga will not create the database for you, it will just populate it with tables and data.
-// You may also need to add an extra link that points to your database container
+// You may also need to add an extra link that points to your database container.
 $ docker run -p 1338:1338
              --link kong:kong \
              -e "DB_ADAPTER=the-name-of-the-adapter" \ // 'mongo','postgres','sqlserver'  or 'mysql'